ray-project/ray/doc/source/templates/README.md

     **Put this test copy in `doc/source/templates/tests/test-copy.ipynb`.**

-3. Add a smoke-test version of the template to run in pre-merge CI in `doc/source/templates/BUILD`.
+3. Add a smoke-test version of the template to run in pre-merge CI in `doc/BUILD` under the templates section.

     Set the `SMOKE_TEST` environment variable, which should be used in your template to set certain smoke test parameters (like limiting dataset size).